MutatingFunc/mutatingfunc.github.io/content/blog/2024-10-12 App development on iPad/index.md

 This configuration asserts that files for "MyPackage" will exist in a "MyPackage" folder (as defined by "path"), and the app files will exist in "MyPackage_TestApp".
 You will need to create each, move your SwiftUI files to the app folder, and ensure the new library folder contains at least one valid Swift file, to get the project building.

-While we can't get rid of the main app target entirely, here we're repurposing it as a mini-app for testing the key functionality of your framework.
-If your framework doesn't have much UI, you could even have the app display unit test results live in the previews area!
+While we can't get rid of the main app target entirely, here we're repurposing it as a mini-app for testing the key functionality of your library.
+If your library doesn't have much UI, you could even have the app display unit test results live in the previews area!

-Once you're happy with your framework, using your Git client of choice to push it up to Github, and add the Github repo as a dependency to your main app!
+Once you're happy with your library, using your Git client of choice to push it up to Github, and add the Github repo as a dependency to your main app!
 If you prefer, you can even add the library target directly to your main app, to edit both in a single project.

 ## Upload to App Store Connect